 The Summer Undergraduate Research Apprenticeship course is an opportunity for students to earn course credit while working on a faculty-led research project.
 SURA is for students in any major with little or no research experience, and is an excellent introduction to the research process.

 Frontiers, Analysis, and Discovery in Biological Sciences

-First-year students can take an exciting course in the spring of their first year.
-In this course they will using a cutting-edge genetic modification tool, CRISPR, to alter the genetic material of yeast and mammalian cells.
+First-year biological sciences students can take an exciting course in the spring of their first year.
+In this course they investigate a current biology problem by reading literature articles, designing hypotheses, planning and carrying out experiments, analyzing data, and designing future questions.

 The Qatar Student Initiated Undergraduate Research Program awards funding to undergraduates at CMU-Q for summer research in any field of study.
 It is designed to help qualified students develop research skills by working on projects that are driven by their interests.
 QSIURP projects are often the first step in pursuing a senior honors thesis.